YifengWong/TankGame/README.md

 ## Game script usage

-You can design the checkpoints of the game through the script file "Resources/script/checkpoint.json".
+You can design the stages of the game through the script file "Resources/script/stage.json".

 The script is constructed as  a json array:

 	[
-		// Checkpoint 1 start
+		// Stage 1 start
 	    {
-	        "player_row": 13,
+	        "player1_row": 13,
+	        "player1_col": 2,
-	        "player_col": 2,
+	        "player2_row": 2,
+	        "player2_col": 13,
 	        "enemies": [
 	            {
 	                "type": 0,